cloud8421/claudio-ortolina.org/content/posts/teaching-elixir.md

 We enforce code formatting at the CI level, but encourage people to setup their development environment to format on file save.

-For code intelligence, Elixir has a solid implementation of a LSP engine that provides intelligent autocompletion, inline docs, and jump to definition.
+For code intelligence, Elixir has a solid implementation of a [Language Server](https://github.com/elixir-lsp/elixir-ls) that provides intelligent autocompletion, inline docs, and jump to definition.
 Especially for people coming from a Java background, this type of tooling helps providing a consistent experience.

 In terms of domain-specific tooling, we glue everything together with shell scripts and Docker-based workflows.

-## Productivity ramp-up time
+### Productivity ramp-up time

-People are usually productive in 2-3 days, where productive means being able to setup the project, get a basic understanding of its structure and architecture, take on a small piece of work and producing a relevant pull request containing both implementation and tests.
+People are usually productive in 2-3 days, where "being productive" means being able to setup the project, get a basic understanding of its structure and architecture, take on a small piece of work and producing a relevant pull request containing implementation, tests and documentation.

 You may have heard of the mantra "Making a commit on your first day".
 While I agree on the sentiment behind it, I find it puts too much pressure on the contributor.

 As part of the initial onboarding, it's normal to find little issues with setup scripts (e.g. things that stop working between major OS versions) or unclear documentation.
 In most cases fixes are cheap to implement and offer an opportunity to digress on the application architecture.

-## Proficiency
+### Proficiency

-On average, it takes 2-3 months for an engineer to become a proficient contributor who worked on most areas of the codebase.
+On average, it takes 2-3 months for an engineer to become a proficient contributor who worked on most areas of the codebase, including some of the internal parts which are subject to very low churn over time.

-## How

 ### Learning materials

-We generally recommend going through the elixir-lang.org guides: they’re well written, accurate and split in easy to digest chunks.
+We generally recommend going through the [Elixir Lang guides](https://elixir-lang.org/getting-started/introduction.html): they’re well written, accurate and split in easy to digest chunks.

-For all libraries, the package documentation available on hexdocs.pm tends to be sufficient.
+For all libraries, package documentation available on hexdocs.pm tends to be sufficient.

-While we do have a few available books in the company digital library, they tend to be ignored.
+While we do have a few available books in the company digital library, they're raraly consulted.

 ### Scope